 Figure 108-2 shows the normal anatomy of the knee.

 Anatomy of a normal knee.
-(Reproduced with ...
+(Reproduced with permission from ...